-The Department of Earth Science and Engineering and Imperial College London maintain some of the finest facilities for advanced geoscience study in the world, including:
+The Department of Earth Science and Engineering and Imperial College London maintain some of the finest facilities for advanced geoscience and computational study in the world, including:

-The MSc course utilises many datasets that have been donated by industry, particularly for project work; students are trained using "real world" data to solve "real world" problems.
+The MSc course utilises many datasets that have been donated by industry, particularly for project work; students are trained using real world data to solve real world problems.